kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 ### Objectives:
 - Extract the important information from the resume
-- Matches the resume to the provided expertise list (This list was provided by *Vinod* to Harsha)
+- Match the resume to the provided expertise list (This list was provided by *Vinod* to Harsha)
-- Matches the resume to the Job description (For Concept purpose, I have downloaded the data engineer resume from the job board of travelers insurance)
+- Match the resume to the Job description (For Concept purpose, I have downloaded the data engineer resume from the job board of travelers insurance)

+---

 ### Code Requirements
 - Execute the below command from your terminal for installing all the required libraries